Dunkin’ French Cruller Donut

 A single French Cruller from Dunkin’ Donuts has 230 calories, 14 grams of fat, 21 grams of carbohydrates, and 3 grams of protein.

-French Cruller Nutritional Information
+Dunkin’ French Cruller Nutritional Information

-Calories and nutrition facts are based on a single serving, which is measured as one donut.
+Nutrition facts are based on one donut.

-% Daily Value
+Daily Value

 Saturated Fat